infopulse/Playwright-course-python/readme.md

 3. install poetry `pip install poetry`
 4. run `poetry install` to install all dependencies
 5. install Playwright browsers `playwright install`
+6. to update dependecies if new versions are available or new dependencies are added run `poetry update`

 ## Run tests